SixArm/rust-101/src/topics/crates/itertools-crate-for-iterator-extras.md

 }
 ```

+<div style="page-break-before:always"></div>

+## itertools macros

-Macros: The itertools crate also provides macros that can be used to simplify the code required to work with iterators.
+The itertools crate provides macros that can be used to simplify the code required to work with iterators.
 For example, the `assert_equal` macro can be used to test that two iterators are equal, while the `join` macro can be used to concatenate multiple iterators into a single iterator:

 ```rust
 use itertools::assert_equal;